-Without transformation and investment, it is projected that our revenue budget will face an operating deficit of £60m in 2017/18.
+Without transformation and investment, it is projected that our revenue budget will face an operating deficit of over £60m in 2017/18.
 Audit Scotland have confirmed this figure.
+Plans are in place to reduce this deficit to £47.2m in 2017/18 however future reductions are not possible without further transformation and investment.